magerton/ec2-for-R-and-julia/README.md

 If you have suggestions, pull requests & edits are welcome!

-# Launching an EC2 instance
+## Launching an EC2 instance

 1. Sign up for an Amazon AWS account.
-Sign up at github.com for an education pack if eligible and you may get some free Amazon AWS credits.
+Sign up for a [GitHub education pack](https://education.github.com/pack) if eligible and you may get some free Amazon AWS credits.
+2. Spin up an Amazon Linux 2 instance.
+The "compute optimized" can be used with Spot pricing and provides sufficient resources depending on the tier you choose.
+You should not need more than 16GB of storage.
+3. Create a new SSH key pair, or choose one already saved in your AWS account.
+If you create a new pair, you will be asked to download your private key.
+    - **Note:** Your private key must be kept secure.
+In conjuction with your public key, which is stored on your EC2 instance, your private key allows you to log in to your server.
+    - Private keys may take several different forms:
+        + `*.pem` - Standard file format for cryptographic keys/certificates.
+AWS uses this format.
+        + `*.key` - Alternate file extension for a PEM file that only contains a private key.
+        + `*.ppk` - Proprietary PuTTY format for private keys.
+PuTTY does not support the PEM format.
+        - Private keys may be stored anywhere, but by convention they are placed in the `~/.ssh` directory.
+Either `0400` or `0600` are [appropriate permissions](https://superuser.com/questions/215504/permissions-on-private-key-in-ssh-folder) for your private keys.
+The `~/.ssh` directory should generally have `0700` permissions.
+    - Public keys may utilize the `*.pub` extension, but when copied to a server are concatenated onto your remote `~/.ssh/authorized_keys` file.
+The presence of your public key in this file grants you SSH access to the server.
+4. Connect to your EC2 instance via SSH.
+    - `ssh ec2-user@ip-address-or-hostname -i /path/to/privatekey.pem`

 2. Get your SSH keys fixed on your computer so you can log in to your EC2 instances.
     - You may need to add a file called `config` to local `~/.ssh` folder.
 For example it could be
         ```
         IdentityFile ~/.ssh/github_rsa
         IdentityFile ~/.ssh/Magerton_Key_Pair.pem
         ```
-    - Make sure permissions are correct for SSH folder & keys.
-See [Stackexchange](https://superuser.com/questions/215504/permissions-on-private-key-in-ssh-folder).
-If using symlinked directory in Windows Subsystem for Linux (WSL) on Windows 10, might need to change permissions to read only on Windows side if can't do this in WSL.
-    - What files are:
-        + `github_rsa` and `*.pem` are private keys.
-KEEP SECURE--these are like your password
-        + `*.ppk` is PuTTy version of private key ([StackOverflow](https://stackoverflow.com/questions/20367694/whats-the-difference-between-ppk-and-pem-where-pem-is-stored-in-amazons-ec2))
-        + `*.pub` files are public keys.
-These are placed on server-side and used to verify that your private key is correct.
-3. Spin up an Ubuntu 16.04  or 18.04 image.  ~~Go to <http://www.louisaslett.com/RStudio_AMI/> and click on the AMI you want (first time only to set up)~~
-    - If permanent setup, use a smaller, cheaper one to get set up.
-You can save money by using a Spot instance, but could get booted if your maximum willingness to pay (bid) is too low.
-Otherwise, get as much power as you need.
-    - Make sure that you have enough drive storage (16Gb should be fine), and that the HTTP Protocol (port 80) is open in addition to SSH (port 22).
-5. SSH into the instance (right click on it & hit "connect" to get the terminal command, should be something like `ssh ubuntu@ec2-54-196-121-83.compute-1.amazonaws.com`).
-Note that the RStudio AMI has superuser `ubuntu`, not `root` as Connect page suggests.

 # Software installation